Parida Tantiwasasdakran

 Can't you do it for cheaper?

 Yes.
 I could cut people out.
 Serve bad food.
 But the production will be understaffed and everyone will be overworked.
 We have to shoot 12 pages in 3 days, which means we have to do it quickly.
-Cutting costs would hurt everyone in the long run and increase the chance of accidents and mistakes that would end up costing us more.
+Cutting costs would hurt everyone in the long run and increase the chance of accidents and mistakes that may end up costing us more.

 Can't you just grab a camera and shoot it with your friends?

 Yes, but it's not really that type of project.
-I want it to look like a TV show and that high-level of visuals requires a full-blown production with a full-blown crew.
+I want it to look like a TV show and that high-level of visuals requires a substantial production with a full crew.
 One day I will go back to making things that are 2 people in a room that costs nothing and looks like "Frances Ha," but that set-up is for another one of my films (my next one).

 What ARE you doing to save cost?